Amalgam Fillings Are Really Mercury Fillings

 An international ban has been developed and proposed.
 The Minamata Convention proposes that party states should slowly phase out mercury in many applications, including dental amalgam.
 It has been ratified by 20 nations–including the US–though it doesn’t go into force until ratified by 50 nations.

-See a Mercury-Free Dentist Today
+See a Mercury-Free Dentist in San Jose

 If you are concerned about the presence of mercury in your fillings, you don’t have to wait for an official ban.
 We can provide you with mercury-free fillings, including both composite resin fillings and ceramic inlays and onlays.
 These restorations are not only mercury-free, they’re more attractive than metal amalgam fillings, and, in some cases, more durable.

 We use proper protocols to safely remove your current metal amalgam fillings to protect you from continued exposure.
+This includes the use of rubber dams and mouth air exhaust to reduce your risk of exposure during the removal of amalgam fillings.